KasRoudra/supremeFolio/README.md

 #### package.json

 Open this file, which is in the main cloned directory.
 Choose any "name".
-If you are publishing website in github you need to change the value of `homepage` from `.` to `https://<your-github-username>.github.io`.
-Do not forget the `https://`, otherwise fonts will not load.
+If you are publishing website in github you need to change the value of `homepage` from `https://kasroudra.github.io/` to `https://<your-github-username>.github.io/`.
+Do not forget the `https://` or the last `/`, otherwise fonts will not load.
 If you are using any other hosting service, use that url in `homepage`.

 ### Personal Information